The University: Policies and Procedures

 Grade changes should be made only for exceptional reasons.
 The grades submitted by faculty at the end of each semester are considered final unless the faculty member has granted the student an Incomplete.
 Incompletes may be granted to provide a student time to finish his or her course work after the date set for the course examination or in the course syllabus.
 Incompletes should only be granted for serious reasons, e.g., illness, and only when the student has been able to complete most of the course work but is missing a specific assignment, e.g., a final paper, an examination, etc. Incompletes are not to be granted to allow the student to complete a major portion of the course work after the end of the semester.

-All I grades will automatically be changed to F on March 1 for the fall, August 1 for the spring, and October 1 for the summer except for students in the Graduate School of Social Work and the Law School.
+All I grades will automatically be changed to F on March 1 for the fall, August 1 for the spring, and October 1 for the summer except for students in the Boston College School of Social Work and the Boston College Law School.

 Graduate and professional students should consult their school or department for more information on grade changes.